garciaalvaro/melonpan-block-container/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Container block with settings, that can have other blocks nested.
+Block that provides a container, with styling features, which can have other blocks nested.

 == Description ==